autowarefoundation/autoware.universe/planning/obstacle_velocity_planner/obstacle_velocity_planner-design.md

 | `min_cruise_target_vel`     | double | minimum target velocity during cruise [m/s]                                                              |

 In order to keep the safe distance, the target velocity and acceleration is calculated and sent as an external velocity limit to the velocity smoothing package (`motion_velocity_smoother` by default).
-The target velocity and acceleration is respectively calcualted with the PID controller accoring to the error between the reference safe distance and the actual distance.
+The target velocity and acceleration is respectively calculated with the PID controller according to the error between the reference safe distance and the actual distance.

 ### Optimization-based planner